 | Mabl | Quote-based | Not disclosed | No |

 The pattern: most AI testing platforms hide pricing behind sales calls.
-Bug0 is an exception.
-Bug0 Studio starts at $250/month with pay-as-you-go pricing for test minutes, unlimited tests, and unlimited AI credits.
-Bug0 Managed starts at $2,500/month flat rate with forward-deployed engineers handling everything.
+Bug0 is the exception. $2,500/month flat gets you a dedicated QA engineer (forward-deployed engineer) plus an AI-native platform that handles test creation, execution, and self-healing.
+There's also a $250/mo self-serve option with pay-as-you-go pricing for test minutes, unlimited tests, and unlimited AI credits.

 Factors that likely influence Momentic's pricing